phillipkingston/Shopify---Change-Image-On-Hover/README.md

 - Error handling if there are not more than 1 images per product
 - Dynamic sizing of the swap image to match the image sizing setup in the theme
+- Use more obscure class names so as to not conflict with other Shopify plugins.